December is National Check Your Pool Gate Month

 - Latch release knob should be at least 1500m above ground level

 - Latch must be adjustable for height and width

 - Hinges must be adjustable for closing tension

 - Latch cannot be key locked in the “open” position

-- Gate will shut securely from any open angle or force
+- Will shut securely from any open angle or force

-- Gate complies with Australian Standards for pool safety
+- Complies with Australian Standards for pool safety

 MagnaLatchⓇ products can be found at Bunnings in the ‘Builders’ Hardware’ aisle.

 *Royal Life Saving Australia – National Drowning Report 2018

 **Royal Life Saving Australia – NSW Child Drowning Report: A 15-year analysis of causal factors for drowning of children under 5 years in private swimming pools 2002/03-2016/17